-GlassFish Server provides a batch runtime for the scheduling and execution of batch jobs.
+Eclipse GlassFish provides a batch runtime for the scheduling and execution of batch jobs.
 Batch jobs are typically long-running, bulk-oriented tasks that contain a series of steps and can be executed without user interaction.
 Examples include billing, report generation, data format conversion, and image processing.

 Batch applications submit jobs to the batch runtime and provide instructions about how and when to execute the steps.
 The batch runtime processes the steps as directed by job XML documents packaged with the applications and stores information about jobs in a job repository.
-In GlassFish Server, the job repository is a database
+In Eclipse GlassFish, the job repository is a database

-For detailed information about batch jobs, batch processing, and the batch processing framework, see "https://javaee.github.io/tutorial/batch-processing.html[Batch Processing]" in The Java EE 8 Tutorial.
+For detailed information about batch jobs, batch processing, and the batch processing framework, see Batch Processing in The Jakarta EE Tutorial.
 Also see Java Specification Request 352: Batch Applications for the Java Platform (http://jcp.org/en/jsr/detail?id=352).
 The specification defines the programming model for batch applications and the runtime for scheduling and executing batch jobs.